untyped/scaffold/README.markdown

 Developed by Untyped.

-Scaffolded pages for web applications written using Smoke and Snooze.
+Degradable scaffolding for web applications written using Smoke and Snooze.

 Copyright 2006 to 2010 Untyped.